Hiking in El Chalten: Everything You Need to Know

 This tiny mountain village was established in the 1980s, mainly as an effort by Argentina to push back against Chile’s constant, pesky encroachments.

-My husband and his family drove through this budding little town in 1984 on one of their epic cross-country road trips.
+My husband and his family drove through this budding little town in 1984 on one of their many epic cross-country road trips.

-Their tiny Renault (filled to the brim with four kids, mom, dad, and luggage) bumbled into a town of nothing, home to only a few mountain refugios or shelters.
+Their tiny Renault (filled to the brim with four kids, mom, dad, and luggage) bumbled into a town of nothing, home to only a few mountain refugios (or shelters).

 They slept in their car.